Cellular Network Not Available for Phone Calls – How To Fix

 What Causes the Cellular Unavailable Error?

-When you see the error on your smartphone, your device likely won’t make or receive calls.
+When you see the error on your Android or iOS smartphone, your device likely won’t make or receive calls.
 Perhaps you can’t receive texts or access the internet without a WiFi connection.
 The error doesn’t always affect SMS or Data activity, but sometimes it does, and this is quite telling.

 Lastly, hardware damage can cause issues with calling.
-If your device has physical and liquid damage, part of the motherboard may have damage causing the problems.
-Even if the damage took place a long time ago but the problem is new, the internals may have corroded leading to a loss of function.
+If your device has physical and liquid damage, part of the motherboard may cause the problems.
+Even if the damage took place a long time ago, but the problem is new; the internals may have corroded leading to a loss of function.

 However, if making phone calls is the only problem, there is another issue entirely.
 That’s what we’ll cover in more detail below.